Conciergerie Museum Paris Tickets: how to buy and prices

 Vista del museo | ©Bruno Abatti

-Paris is a European city considered as a world art center, due to its architectural variety and historical buildings.
-There are also numerous museums that house great works of art and iconic monuments of the Parisian city.
-Such is the case of the Conciergerie Palace, known as an important prison of the eighteenth century.
+Paris is a European city considered a center of world art, due to its architectural variety and historic buildings.
+There are also numerous museums that house great works of art and iconic monuments of the Parisian city, such as the Conciergerie Palace, known as an important 18th century prison.
+Such is the case of the Conciergerie palace, known as an important 18th century prison.

 You can visit this palace-turned-museum by purchasing general or group tickets.
 Thus, you will admire all the architectural details present in the facade, vaults, pillars, columns, doors, windows and other areas.
 In addition, you will see the main cells and walk down the stairs that prisoners used to walk minutes before going to the guillotine.
 Without a doubt, the Musée conciergerie is a must-see destination for French history enthusiasts who are visiting and wondering what to see and do in Paris.